-For king mackerel in the Mid-Atlantic (Figure 3.5.2.5), the relatively highest level of landings at the regional level occur in Montauk, New York.
+For king mackerel in the Mid-Atlantic (Figure 3.5.2.5), the most landings at the regional level occur in Montauk, New York.
 Other Mid-Atlantic communities with commercial king mackerel landings include Newport News, Virginia; Accomac, Virginia; Ocean City, Maryland; and Newport, Rhode Island.